sb-2002/Godot-FunFlips/README.md

 - ✨ Bright, kid-friendly visuals and audio
 - 🧩 Randomized cards for replay value
 - 🔊 Audio pronunciation of items
-- ✅ Positive feedback on correct matches (sounds + animations)
+- ✅ Positive feedback on correct matches (sounds)
 - ❌ No "Game Over" — no penalties or stress

 ---